|

 'International', as it was known, (It once recieved a reception

-report from Albania) was on between 1984 and 1987.
-Due to problems
+report from Albania) was originally on Mediumwave between

-with unreliable transmitters in the early days, it was never on for
+in the early days, it was never on for more than six weeks

-more than six weeks at a time.
-They were raided in 1984 and We joined
+at a time.
+They were raided in 1984 and I joined Central

-Phill Davies decided to go on Fridays and Mondays, which has been the
+because it was decided to go on Fridays and Mondays, which has been the

 downfall of many stations in the eighties.
 We all had a meeting and